V0idpool/RustForge/README.md

 * **Discord Rich Presence**: Your painting status (Paused, Painting, Completed) and current job information will now be displayed in your Discord profile.

 * **Screenshot on Finish Toggle**: Automatically capture a screenshot of your finished painting once the session is complete.

+* **Dedicated Splash Screen:** A new splash form now elegantly handles the loading process for all necessary libraries and settings, providing a smoother startup experience.

+* **Advanced Error Logging & Support Integration:** Enhanced, advanced error logging is now enabled, writing all errors to RF_Logs.txt.
+Also gives the option to instantly open the Discord support channel, making it easy to drag-and-drop your log file directly into your support post for developer troubleshooting.

+* **Mouse Click Delay Setting:** Users can now precisely control the delay for automated mouse movements (e.g., brush selection) to ensure reliability on various systems and server conditions.

 ### Multiple Painting Methods
 Choose from several methods to transfer your image to the canvas, each with a unique style: